These are the 7 books I’d gift to new moms

 Why I recommend it

-KC Davis is a licensed therapist and mother of two.
-Her book completely shifted my mindset.
-She made me recognize that everyday care tasks (cooking, cleaning, laundry) are morally neutral.
-Struggling with these care tasks doesn’t make you a bad person.
-It made me re-evaluate and relax many of my existing standards.
-I didn’t need to fold my laundry right away, or (gasp) at all.
-The scattered toys in the living room means our family has fun.
+KC Davis is a therapist and mom of two.
+Her book completely shifted my mindset by reframing housework as morally neutral.
+Struggling with these care tasks (laundry, dishes, cooking) didn’t make me a bad person.
+It made me re-evaluate and relax a LOT of my standards.

 Care tasks are about functionality.
 In other words, your home works for you, not the other way around.
 This book provides practical tips on building a cleaning strategy that serves you.